Michael Fowler, Physics Department, UVa

 Maxwell referred to the second term on the right hand side, the changing electric field term, as the "displacement current".
 This was an analogy with a dielectric material.
 If a dielectric material is placed in an electric field, the molecules are distorted, their positive charges moving slightly to the right, say, the negative charges slightly to the left.
 Now consider what happens to a dielectric in an increasing electric field.
 The positive charges will be displaced to the right by a continuously increasing distance, so, as long as the electric field is increasing in strength, these charges are moving: there is actually a displacement current .
 (Meanwhile, the negative charges are moving the other way, but that is a current in the same direction, so adds to the effect of the positive charges' motion.)
 Maxwell's picture of the vacuum, the aether, was that it too had dielectric properties somehow, so he pictured a similar motion of charge in the vacuum to that we have just described in the dielectric.
-This is why the changing electric field term is often called the "displacement current", and in Ampere's law (generalized) is just added to the real current, to give Maxwell's fourth (and final) equation.
+The picture is wrong, but this is why the changing electric field term is often called the "displacement current", and in Ampere's law (generalized) is just added to the real current, to give Maxwell's fourth—and final—equation.

 Going back for a moment to Ampere's law, we stated it as:

-where the currents counted are those threading through the path we're integrating around, so if there is a soap film spanning the path, these are the currents that punch through the film.
+for magnetostatics, where the currents counted are those threading through the path we’re integrating around, so if there is a soap film spanning the path, these are the currents that punch through the film.
 Our mental picture here is usually of a few thin wires, maybe twisted in various ways, carrying currents.
 More generally, thinking of electrolytes, or even of fat wires, we should be envisioning a current density varying from point to point in space.
-In other words, we have a flux of current and the natural expression for the current threading our path is (analogous to the magnetic flux in the third equation) to write a surface integral of the current density j through the surface spanning the path, that is, for magnetostatics
+In other words, we have a flux of current and the natural expression for the current threading our path is (analogous to the magnetic flux in the third equation) to write a surface integral of the current density over a surface spanning the path, giving for magnetostatics

 where we put in a minus sign because, with our convention, is a little vector pointing outwards, so the integral represents net flow of charge out from the surface, equal to the rate of decrease of the enclosed total charge.